m4r35n357/ODE-Playground/README.md

 ### Running c Tests

-The tests enforce a "redundant mesh of densely interrelated functionality that cannot exist in the presence of coding errors"!
+The tests enforce a "redundant mesh of densely interrelated functionality that cannot exist in the presence of coding errors", or something like that!

 **libad-test** (c executable)